 Revenue Revenue for the years ended March 31

-(C\$ thousands) 2018 2017 2016
+(C\$ thousands) 2020 2019 2018

-Corporate and Other \$15,056 \$14,044 \$8,968
+Corporate and Other \$22,963 \$24,430 \$15,056

-The Corporate and Other segment includes Pinnacle Correspondent Brokerage Services (Pinnacle) along with interest, foreign exchange revenue and expenses not specifically allocable to Canaccord Genuity and Canaccord Genuity Wealth Management.
+The Corporate and Other segment includes Pinnacle Correspondent Brokerage Services (Pinnacle) along with interest, foreign exchange revenue and expenses not specifically allocable to Canaccord Genuity Capital Markets and Canaccord Genuity Wealth Management.

-The Company operates a correspondent brokerage services operation under Pinnacle.
+The Company operates a correspondent brokerage services operation in Canada under Pinnacle.
 Pinnacle provides secure and confidential fully integrated clearing and settlement, administrative, trading and research services to other brokerage firms.
 The development of Pinnacle was a natural extension and application of the Company's substantial investment in its information technology and operating infrastructure.
 The Company's management believes that with the segregation of the Canadian securities industry into groups (bank or foreign-owned large dealers; large, full-service independent dealers; and an increasing number of small boutique and specialized dealers) there is growth potential for Pinnacle to provide correspondent brokerage services to the dealers in the boutique and specialized dealer category.

 The Corporate and Other segment also includes operations and support services such as front- and back-office information technology (IT), compliance and risk management, operations, legal, finance, and other administrative functions.
 This segment principally supports the Company's Canadian operations, significant aspects of its global operations and public company operations and related reporting.
 The IT team maintains and supports the Company's front and back-office IT systems.
 The compliance department is responsible for client credit and account monitoring in relation to certain legal and regulatory requirements.
 The operations group carries out all activity in connection with processing securities transactions including trade execution and settlement of securities transactions.
-They are also responsible for the custody of client securities.
+It is responsible for the custody of client securities.
 The finance department is responsible for internal financial accounting and controls, and external financial and regulatory reporting and compliance.

-Corporate and Other staff, on March 31, 2018, numbered approximately 288.
+There were 339 Corporate and Other staff on March 31, 2020.
 Most of these employees are located in the Company's Vancouver and Toronto offices.